clevelandhighschoolcs/p4mawpup-Simon-ster/README.md

 2.Ensure that pip is installed

-3._Code will run as long as the original modules that came with the install package are present_
+3._Program only requires that the original modules that came with the install package are present_

 4.Copy parser.py code into text editor and run with a command-line interface inside a virtual environment

 # Notes